 How to: Hold in a high plank position.
 Facing downwards, put one lower leg and top of the foot on the ball and repeat with the other.
 Hold that position until you feel stable.
 Tighten your core making sure you don’t allow your midsection to “sink” down toward the floor.
 Draw your knees in, rolling the ball slowly toward your chest.
 Hold for one beat then slowly extend your legs back to start.
 Repeat using slow, controlled movements.

 Equipment needed: Weight plate or ball

-How to: Stand up straight with your feet placed a little more than shoulder width apart and with a 10-15 pound weight plate in your hands, square in front of torso.
+How to: Stand up straight with your feet placed a little more than shoulder-width apart and with a 10-15 pound weight plate in your hands, square in front of the torso.
 With your pelvis tucked under, twist your torso to the right bringing your right knee up toward the weight.
-Contract your abdominals and twist your torso back to center, returning your foot to floor.
+Contract your abdominals and twist your torso back to center, returning your foot to the floor.
 Complete 15 “standing twist crunches” per side, then change sides for a total of 3 sets.
 Finish all reps on one side before beginning reps on the other.

 Plank twist corkscrew

 How to: Hold in a low plank position, keeping your core muscles tight and your forearms flat.
 Slowly rotate your hips to one side, being sure not to drop them to the floor, then rotate your hips back to the center.
 With your core muscles still engaged, rotate to the opposite side.
 Alternate back and forth slowly completing five reps on each side for a total of four sets.

 With this awesome workout from one of the top fitness trainers in the world, you can’t go wrong!